-- Costs (excluding mortgage payments) directly related to the purchase of your principal residence, - To pay for post-secondary education expenses (tuition, related educational fees, room and board) for the next 12 months for you, your spouse (within the meaning of Federal law), your children, or certain of your dependents as defined in federal law, - To prevent eviction from or foreclosure on your principal residence, - To pay medical expenses for you, your spouse (within the meaning of Federal law), your children, or certain of your dependents as defined in federal law, - To pay for burial or funeral expenses for your parent, your spouse, your children, or your dependents as defined in federal law, - To pay for damages to your principal residence (limits apply), and - For any other events provided for in IRS guidance.
+- Costs (excluding mortgage payments) directly related to the purchase of your principal residence. - To pay for post-secondary education expenses (tuition, related educational fees, room and board) for the next 12 months for you, your spouse (within the meaning of Federal law), your children, or certain of your dependents as defined in federal law, - To prevent the employee's eviction from or foreclosure on your principal residence, - To pay medical expenses for you, your spouse (within the meaning of federal law), your children, or certain of your dependents as defined in federal law, - To pay for burial or funeral expenses for your parent, your spouse (within the meaning of Federal law), your children, or certain of your dependents as defined in federal law, - To pay for damages to your principal residence (limits apply), and - For any other events provided for in IRS guidance.